mosip/id-authentication/kernel/README.md

 ## Kernel

-Kernel module provides a bedrock to build and run services by providing several significant necessary technical functions.
-It contains common functionalities which are used by more than one modules.
+Kernel module provides common functionality required by all the functional modules of MOSIP.
+The key components provided by kernel are

+ - Audit Manager
+ - PKI infra
+ - File System connectors (CEPH & HDFS)
+ - UIN Generator
+ - Number ID generators (Pre-Reg ID, VID etc...)

-All MOSIP modules are dependent on Kernel modules for common Java and REST APIs.
+All MOSIP modules are dependent on Kernel components for common Java and REST APIs.

 ### Kernel Dependencies